BRIDGE THAT GAP UNTIL GETFIT!

 - EMAIL: You’ll receive a weekly email with tips for getting in your steps, reminders, and other information for that week.

-- FACEBOOK: Join our private Facebook group where you can get support, share encouragement, and celebrate your achievements.
+- FACEBOOK: Join our private Facebook group where you can get support, share encouragement, celebrate your achievements, and potentially win prizes.
 After you’ve signed up for the challenge, go to the Facebook group and request to join.

-- SLACK: Use Slack to share exercise ideas and tips, get or share inspiration, and connect with the MIT community.
+- SLACK: Use Slack to share exercise ideas and tips, get or share inspiration, connect with the MIT community, and be eligible to win prizes.
 After you’ve signed up for the challenge, request to join the Slack space as follows:

 - Have an MIT email address?
 Search for “Step Your Way” on MIT’s Slack Enterprise.